 To provide a more holistic view of Onewheel’s value, let’s explore the experiences of real users like myself who have embraced this electric mobility device:

-1. Commuting: Many Onewheel riders use their boards for daily commuting within the city.
+- Commuting: Many Onewheel riders use their boards for daily commuting within the city.
 The convenience of a last-mile transportation solution cannot be overstated.
 Riders can easily navigate through traffic, reach their destinations faster, and reduce their carbon footprint.

-2. Having fun: Beyond commuting, Onewheel offers a great fun experience like no other device.
-Riders often describe the sheer joy and thrill of gliding effortlessly on a Onewheel, whether it’s along scenic paths, trails, or through urban landscapes.
+Just remember, that it’s not fully waterproof, only water resistant. - Having fun: Beyond commuting, Onewheel offers a great fun experience like no other device.
+Riders often describe the sheer joy and thrill of gliding effortlessly on an Onewheel, whether it’s along scenic paths, trails, or through urban landscapes.

 This is what they refer to as “floating”.